Free C# Tutorials

-Select Windows Forms Application from the available templates (Community 2015 users should see more templates in the middle).
+Select Windows Forms Application (or Windows Application in earlier versions) from the available templates.
 Keep the Name on the default of WindowsFormsApplication1 and then click OK.

 When you click OK, a new Windows Application project will be created for you:

 The obvious difference from the Console Application you created in the previous section is the blank Form in the main window.
 Notice the Toolbox, though, on the left hand side.
 We'll be adding controls from the Toolbox to that blank Form1 you can see in the image above.

 If you can't see the Toolbox, you may just see the Tab, as in the following image:

 In C# 2010, your screen will look like this:

 If your screen looks like the one above, move your mouse over to the Toolbox tab.
 It will expand to look like the first one.
 If you want to permanently display the Toolbox, click on the pin symbol: